ZebediahKillgrave/yabuf/app/papers/realtime-hashtag-usage.md

 ### Get the twitter stream

-The first part of the project is all about getting that twitter stream.
-We need something that with a hashtags list will give us the tweet number for each hashtag during a given period.
+The first part of the project is all about getting the stream containing tweets with the hashtags we want to track.

-We will start with getting the tweet stream with a unique hashtag.
+Let's first try to get the tweet stream with a unique hashtag.

-> Don't forget to `pip install tweepy`
+>     pip install tweepy

     :::python
+    # /stream.py
     import tweepy

-    CONSUMER_KEY, CONSUMER_SECRET = '', '' # fill with yours
+    CONSUMER_KEY, CONSUMER_SECRET = '', '' # dev.twitter.com to get yours
     USER_KEY, USER_SECRET = '', ''  	   # same here

     class MyStream(tweepy.StreamListener):
         def __init__(self):